Pennsylvania Household Employer Guide 2026

 Pennsylvania requires all employers — including household employers — to report newly hired and rehired employees to the Pennsylvania CareerLink New Hire Reporting Program within 20 days of the hire date.

 Reporting can be done online, by mail, or by fax.
 You'll provide your employee's name, address, SSN, hire date, and your contact information.
-Penalties for non-compliance start at a written warning, escalating to $25 per missed employee.

 Notice of Wages at Hire (PA Wage Payment & Collection Law)